51Degrees/documentation/src/features/parallelexecution.md

 In the example above, elements **E1** and **E2** will start their processing at the same time.

 Note that **parallel execution** is limited by the hardware the @Pipeline is running on.
-If the CPU only has two cores then running four elements in parallel is unlikely to prove effective.
+If the CPU only has two cores, then running four elements in parallel is unlikely to prove effective.